 For "ski-slope" hearing losses, you will likely be using a very large vent, where low frequencies are allowed to pass unamplified into the ear canal, while only the high frequencies are amplified.
-The flexible design of the FA-10 lets you simulate a large-vent fitting in the following way:
+The flexible design of the FA-12 lets you simulate a large-vent fitting in the following way:

 - 1. You will use one audiometer channel to feed unamplified sound (50 dB HL) to the test ear and the other audiometer channel to amplify only the high frequencies.
 You must use a single sound source, fed through both audiometer channels, to the same ear.
-External sources (e.g., tape or CD) can be used for this purpose with all FA-10s.
+External sources (e.g., CD player or iPod) can be used for this purpose with all FA-12s.
 To use live voice, you must have either the optional gooseneck microphones or the optional boom microphone/headset.
 Do not use the built-in panel mics for this purpose.
-The possible setups are: - A single external input (tape/CD) channel.
-For example, to feed the left tape or CD channel to the left ear, use the following settings:
+The possible setups are: - A single external input (CD player or iPod) channel.
+For example, to feed the left CD or iPod channel to the left ear, use the following settings: